Agent Skills: Opensrc Inspect

 Outputs

-• concise recommendation on whether deeper source inspection changed the conclusion
+• concise note on whether source inspection changed the conclusion